Am I Eligible for Medicare Part D?

 Who Should Enroll in Medicare Part D?

-When you are eligible for Medicare, you are eligible for Medicare Part D. You are encouraged to enroll in a Medicare prescription drug plan when you are eligible unless you have other creditable prescription drug coverage.
+When you are eligible for Medicare, you may be eligible for Medicare Part D. You are encouraged to enroll in a Medicare prescription drug plan when you are eligible unless you have other creditable prescription drug coverage.